 This event brings together elected officials, decision-makers, advocates, and the private sector to share best practices, insights and innovations to eliminate deaths and serious injuries on our region’s streets and highways.

-Charles T. Brown, MPA is founder and managing principal of Equitable Cities, LLC—a nationally known urban planning, policy, research, and multimedia firm working at the intersection of transportation, health, and equity.
+Charles T. Brown, MPA, is a nationally known urban planning, policy, research, and multimedia firm working at the intersection of transportation, health, and equity.
 He also serves as a senior researcher with the Alan M. Voorhees Transportation Center (VTC) and adjunct professor at the Edward J. Bloustein School of Planning and Public Policy, both at Rutgers University. (read more)

 He has more than a decade of years of public and private sector experience in urban and regional planning, public policy, and research.
 He also has extensive experience in community outreach and engagement having worked with municipal, county, and state government agencies, for-profits, and nonprofits across the U.S. and abroad.